kristinachan/q2-qzv_filegrabber/.ipynb_checkpoints/README-checkpoint.md

 ...just to manually rename and reupload the data.tsv into your interactive notebook again.

 for .tsv and .csv
+* allows you to access the .qzv raw data as a dataframe variable
-* allows you to save the data.tsv as parent_qzv_filename.tsv instead of having so many generic raw-data.tsv on your local that you have rename by hand
+* allows you to save the data.tsv as parent_qzv_filename.tsv\n
+now you won't so many generic raw-data.tsv files on your local...and you won't have to rename/organize them by hand

 for .png
 * allows you to visualize the .png in your interactive notebook
-* allows you to add a specific title for that .png
-** tip: plt_title=f'plot title: beta_diversity_{filepathname_or_changingvarible}' allows you to retitle your plots according to which file it takes in.
+* allows you to add a specific title for that .png\n ** tip: plt_title=f'plot title: beta_diversity_{filepathname_or_changingvarible}' allows you to retitle your plots according to which file it takes in.

 ### to use: